chmp/ipytest/Readme.md

 Note: development is tracked on the `develop` branch.

 - `Development`:
+    - Force colored pytest output by default, by adding `--color=yes` to the default `addopts` value
 - `0.10.0`:
     - Remove the `ModuleCollectorPlugin` in favor of relying on pytest's builtin collection mechanism